Gyms and fitness centres: Protocols for returning to operation

 - Establish and post occupancy limits that ensure the physical distancing requirement can be maintained.
 See the COVID-19 Safety Plan for guidance on establishing occupancy limits.
 Consider floor surface area, possible reconfiguration of accessible areas, and availability of equipment when determining capacity limit.

 - If additional strategies are needed to manage the number of people at the facility, consider using a booking system with set duration workout periods.
 Request that customers do not arrive more than 5 minutes before their appointment and coordinate appointment times to avoid crowding and reduce wait times.

-- Inform clients when they book an appointment of your policies restricting people exhibiting symptoms of COVID-19 and people who have come into contact with a person who has tested positive for COVID-19 from the facility.
+- Inform clients when they book an appointment of your policies restricting people exhibiting symptoms of COVID-19 from the facility.
 Clients should be advised that they must cancel an appointment if they develop symptoms after making an appointment.
 Communicate your illness policy and facility protocols to customers prior to their appointment.
 Consider adjusting your cancellation policy to allow for customers to cancel or reschedule appointments without penalty should they develop symptoms.

 - Place signs near entrances informing customers not to enter the facility if they are exhibiting symptoms.
 Ensure signage is placed at a location where it is visible, draws attention, and is readable.

 - Consider managing where and how people can travel through your facility.
 This may include designating doorways for entrance and exit, and using one-way staircases or walkways.
 Post signage indicating how these rules can be followed.